 The experience of sharing living space with another student is part of the educational nature of residential living.
 Students are encouraged to develop skills for living with a roommate and to actively seek to mediate any conflict that may arise.
 The area coordinators and resident assistants will work with roommates who are having difficulty.

-At the end of the fall semester, in the event that a vacancy in a double room cannot be filled, students in a double without a roommate may be consolidated and relocated to another room.
+At the end of the fall semester, in the event that a vacancy in a double room cannot be filled, students in a double without a roommate may be consolidated and relocated to another room at the discretion of Residential Life personnel.

 Room Health and Safety Inspections

 Student rooms are inspected for health and safety policy compliance once each semester.
 These inspections are conducted to check for fire and safety hazards and to evaluate the condition of the room and furnishings.
 These inspections will be announced in advance.
-Areas which are found to be substandard will be documented and residents will be given a designated time period to rectify the problems.
+When the College is in recess, these inspections will be conducted by a member of the College staff.
+Areas that are found to be substandard will be documented and residents will be given a designated time period to rectify the problems.
 If the problems are not resolved, the situations will be handled as a judicial/student conduct matter involving fines and other sanctions.
 Violations of College and residence hall policies that may be observed during the inspection are also addressed through the judicial/student conduct process.

 Request for room repairs should be directed to the resident assistant on the floor.
 Repairs resulting from normal wear will be fixed without charge.
 Repair resulting from other than normal wear will be billed to the student.
 Students are not permitted to replace or repair any damaged item.